MutluClkn/Earthquake_Tracker_App/README.md

 # Earthquake_Tracker_App

 An app that allows the user to track the latest earthquake.
-The source of the data is "[afad.gov.tr](https://afad.gov.tr/)".
-For your commercial uses, please contact "deprem@afad.gov.tr".
+The source of the data is [afad.gov.tr](https://afad.gov.tr/).
+For your commercial uses, please contact deprem@afad.gov.tr.

 - Using MVC principle,
 - Using [SnapKit](https://github.com/SnapKit/SnapKit) for responsive design without Storyboard,